 Kaitiaki Wāhine Ora

 Ina te oranga o mama- Ka ora te whanau katoa.
 Kia ora koutou – Ko Tasha Wharerau ahau, no Te Mahurehure ahau.
 Hi, my name is Tash I am from the Hokianga and live in Paihia.
-I am a mum of 3 beautiful tamariki – Vijay 16, Julian 11, Jacinta-Lee who is 7.
+I am a mum of 3 beautiful tamariki – Vijay, Julian and Jacinta-Lee.
 For the past 10 years I have been a breastfeeding advocate in Te Tai Tokerau, as well as a breast and cervical screening support to service and Maternity Support for Whānau with mental health and addictions.
 Women’s health is important to me as when mum is in good health the family is in good health, and for the same reason it makes my heart happy to see mums breastfeed their babies!
 I am glad to be a Kaitiaki Wahine Ora at Women’s Health Action.

 Izzy Montague (she/her)